Study & Intern in Barcelona

 Global Identity: Connecting Your International Experience with Your Future is an optional 1-credit online course that helps you process your international experience and apply what you've learned upon your return.
 Global Identity gives you the opportunity to work individually with a trained cultural mentor, helping you articulate your newly acquired skills for future professional opportunities, and differentiating you from your peers.

-This course is offered at no additional cost on programs six weeks or longer.
+This course is offered at no additional cost on programs 6 weeks or longer.
 There are several sections offered including: Honors, College of Liberal Arts, and Leadership Minor focused versions of the course.
-Here is a link to additional Global Identity Course Information for details on how to request registration, deadlines and grade basis.
+Additional details on how to request registration, deadlines, and a grade basis can be found on the Global Identity Course Information page.

 - English